 Firmly implanted in your uterus, the baby is hanging out with a cozy little yolk sac that will later become the placenta.

 In the cases of a gestational sac miscarriage at 5 weeks, the baby never makes it past the blastocyst phase to become an embryo.
+While still a painful loss, these empty sacs are usually a sign of an unviable pregnancy.

 How does a baby look at 5 weeks?